LeonSering/magic_eye/README.md

 # Obtain Depth Perception

-To obtain the depth perception you have squint wall-eyed (meaning you have to focus behind the screen).
-The easiest way to achieve make the magic_eye picture about 30 - 40 cm wide and put your face close to the screen (about 40 cm).
+To obtain the depth perception you have to squint your eyes in the "wall-eyed"-way (meaning that you have to focus behind the screen).
+The easiest way to achieve this is to make the magic_eye picture about 30 - 40 cm wide on the screen and then put your face close to the to it (a distance of 40 cm should work).
 Try to focus behind the screen to see the effect.
+If it does not work, get closer to the screen.
-Then you can slowly move back to a comfortable position.
+As soon as you have the depth perception you can slowly move back to a comfortable position.
+With a bit of training it is easy to achieve from all distances.